Dee Bradley Baker's "All to Know About Going Pro in V.O."

 An actor’s “range” is bounded by their self-image.

-Acting is about choosing and permitting who or what takes the captain’s chair of the self.
-Non-actors manage this passively.
+Acting is about choosing and arranging who or what takes the “captain’s chair” of the self.
+Non-actors manage this passively or thoughtlessly.
 Good actors do this with intent and control.

 Don’t mistake what should be your career for what should be your hobby.
 Or visa versa.

-Having something you care about that isn’t acting might be more important to your acting than any training.
+Having something you care about that isn’t acting is more important to your acting than any training.

 You wield the words.
 The words don’t wield you.